vbanai/Linear_and_Logistic_Regression_Projects/README.md

 for the predicted values compared to the target values.
 I reached more than 96% accuracy in this way after </br>
 50 epochs.</br>
 </br>
 2.)
-Multiclass classification</br>
+MULTICLASS CLASSIFICATION</br>
 </br>
-2.)
 The aim of the "Numbers_Logistic Regression_FeedForward" project is to identify hand-written single digits in a   </br>
 white papper shown to the webcam of the computer.
 For training I used MNIST dataset, which contains single </br>
 hand-written digits.
 The color of the MNIST digits is white while the background is black.
 When constructing </br>
 the model I used Pytroch libary, softmax function to make the logits score into probability, and cross enthropy </br>